 Alternative loans have been created for postgraduate study if you normally live in Scotland, Wales or Northern Ireland.

 Repayment of the loan will begin once you have completed the course and have a monthly income of £1,750 or more.
 Your loan will accrue interest at a rate of 3% above the Retail Price Index (RPI) from the date the first installment is paid.

 Repayments will be calculated at 6% of your income above £1,750 and will be made concurrently alongside any repayment of outstanding undergraduate student loans.
 Borrowers repaying two or more government student loans will have a maximum deduction of 15% taken from their salary).
 Loan repayments will commence in the April after your course is completed, provided you meet the monthly income threshold of £1,750.

-If you will be studying part-time and wish to apply for the government master’s loan, you will need to agree a study plan with the School where you will be studying.
-It is important you do this as early as possible as it is likely you will not be able to submit your application until this study plan has been agreed.
+If you will be studying part-time and wish to apply for the government master’s loan, you are required to complete your programme in two years.
+The University will not be able to confirm your registration with the Student Loans Company and ultimately release your funding until a study plan has been agreed with the School where you will be studying, so it is important you do this as early as possible.

 Please use the appropriate email address below to contact the School you will be studying with to request a study plan for a part-time master's loan.

 |School||Contact email address|